 “Despite all the changes that have taken place through the years in the technology structure and environment of coal mining, the United Mine Workers still relies on bloodshed, dynamite, and intimidation to coerce acceptance of the union’s demands.

-“Not only has violence continued to be characteristic of UMW strikes and organizing efforts, its use has acquired the sanctity of tradition.”
+“Not only has violence continued to be characteristic of UMW strikes and organizing efforts, but its use has also acquired the sanctity of tradition.”

 Union Violence Goes Unpunished Due to Federal Loophole